simsrw73/userscripts/README.md

 Enhancements for the beta of the new Logos store

 - Adds the resource ID to PDPs and links it to open in app.logos.com
+- Remove Live Chat window and add it to "Phone" menu as an alternative